 Day 20: Noboribetsu

 What better way to spend your last day in Hokkaido than by visiting the most famous hot spring area on the island?
 Located 1.5 hours by car or 2 hours by train from Sapporo, Noboribetsu offers up to 11 different types of hot springs spread across various onsen.
-Most of the onsen are part of hotels or ryokans (staying overnight in a ryokan is a highly recommended experience during the best of Japan in 3 weeks), but you can also enjoy bathing without staying overnight.
+Most of the onsen are part of hotels or ryokans (staying overnight in a ryokan is a highly recommended experience during your 3-week trip to Japan), but you can also enjoy bathing without staying overnight.
 There are also some public onsens in the town.

 One of the most intriguing attractions for visitors to Noboribetsu is the Hell Valley, or Jigokudani.
 It’s just a 5-minute walk from Noboribetsu Station.
 In this peculiar valley, you can witness hot steam rising from the ground, streams of sulphur, and a landscape that seems from another world.
 There are several short hiking trails (about 20 or 30 minutes) around the valley.
 Along the Oyunumagawa River, you can also enjoy foot baths with hot spring water.
 Oh, and I almost forgot!
 It’s not uncommon to come across demon statues in Noboribetsu.
 Be careful! ππ±